Our People

 Marion Njoki

-Marion holds a Bachelor of Science in Information Science and Telecommunications Engineering.
-She is also is an Executive Board Member of Habel Nyamu High School in Kirinyaga County where she is actively involved in mentoring female students on how to excel in science subjects.
+She has served as an Executive Board Member of Habel Nyamu High School in Kirinyaga County where she is actively involved in mentoring female students on how to excel in STEM subjects.

-Expertise: telecommunications and broadcasting, consult broadcast engineer, mentorship
+Expertise: Telecommunications, Media and broadcasting, consult broadcast engineer, administrative operations and mentorship.

 Alykhan Peermohamed